Poofjunior/website/projects/delrin_desklamp/2014-07-15-delrin_desklamp.md

 ***

 ## Field Testing
-##
 All-in-all, the lamp gets the job done, but there are a couple of drawbacks.

-First, I wasn't expecting torsional stiffness to be an issue, but since the lamp is essentially one huge beam rigidly fixed.
+First, I wasn't expecting torsional stiffness to be an issue, but since the lamp is essentially one huge beam rigidly fixed to a solid base, it's going to flex.
+Just *how much* flexing would be a good project for a Solidworks simulation, but it may also be a characteristic I could overcome with heuristics (by which I mean... [soap bubbles](https://simplesupports.wordpress.com/2013/04/29/the-soap-film-method-of-stress-analysis/)?) or some approximate hand-calcs, rather than a fancy-pants software package.

+All that said, the lamp sways when you give it a finger-flick.
+It sways... and sways--and the beam of light sways with it.
+(Update: I actually directly address this issue in [V2](http://www.doublejumpelectric.com/projects/collapsing_delrin_desklamp/2015-08-15-collapsing_delrin_desklamp/).)

+The second issue is that the knurled screws in the Delrin joints need a serious amount of hand torque to crank them down such that the joints hold their position.
+As of now, I've discovered that the screws aren't applying the tightening force directly on the rubber washers; hence the lamp joints don't resist sliding as easily as they could.

+Despite these drawbacks, though, it definitely serves up a steady beam that makes it sufficiently worthy of "desklamp-hood!"

 ***